Dr Fraser Dallachy

 Additional information

 I am Deputy Director of the Historical Thesaurus of English, and am currently working with colleagues here in Glasgow and at the Oxford English Dictionary to update the Thesaurus to its 2nd edition, adding new words, senses, and improved dating to the resource.
-As part of this I supervise undergraduate work as project assistants and research scholarship students.
+As part of this I supervise Research Assistants, as well as undergraduate project and research scholarship students.